-We consider that this is wrong.
-You should tread carefully here – we too can find nothing written to prevent furlough during redundancy notice period, but that does not make it right.
-It will only be in light of case law or further Government guidance that we’ll see clarity.
+We considered that this is wrong.
+We advided you to tread carefully here – we too could find nothing written to prevent furlough during redundancy notice period, but that does not make it right.

 There is a tacit assumption, by Government in offering the support payments, and arguably accepted by the firm, that the firm intends to bring the employee back once work is available.
 That's why it's called the the Coronavirus Job Retention Scheme, after all.
 Claiming furlough payments for an employee who is on notice breaches that assumption.
 This assumption is an unwritten term in the agreement between Government and firm around furlough payments.